Large tree trunk with sprawling exposed roots in forest

 FOOD AS MEDICINE

 Food is a popular area of interest, with so many options and growing information.
+It is a powerful area, since most people in North America spend more time eating than exercising!
+Science relates to it well, since there is a material basis.

 • Exercise- up to an hour (results plateau after that)